 Photo: Joaquín Sarmiento / FNPI.

 The Gabo Foundation and the Ministry of Culture of Colombia, with support from the Universidad Jorge Tadeo Lozano, announce the seventh edition of the Gabo Fellowship in Cultural Journalism, which will be held in Cartagena, Colombia, from Wednesday, November 27th to Sunday, December 1st, 2019.
+These are the selected ones to the Gabo Fellowship.

 The 2019 Gabo Fellowship will welcome 15 reporters from all over the world during the 11th Mercado Cultural del Caribe (Caribbean Cultural Market, in English) in Cartagena, in order to explore the various forms of cultural journalism in greater depth and how they are crafted on a daily basis, specifically reportage and opinion pieces.